ImanovFuad/Python/Object-model.md

 Each OWM web API version may have different features, and therefore the mapping _OWM_ subclass may have different methods.
 The _OWM_ common parent class provides methods that tells you the PyOWM library version and the supported OWM web API version: these methods are inherited by all the _OWM_ children classes.

+### The JSONParser abstract class

+This abstract class states the interface for OWM web API responses' JSON parsing: every API endpoint returns a different JSON message that has to be parsed to a specific object from the PyOWM object model.
+Subclasses of _JSONParser_ shall implement this contract: instances of these classes shall be used by subclasses of the _OWM_ abstract class.

 # OWM web API 2.5 object model

+### The configuration25 module

+This module contains configuration data for the OWM web API 2.5 object model.
+Specifically:

+    * OWM web API endpoint URLs
+    * parser objects for API JSON payloads parsing
+    * misc data

 ### The OWM25 class